Watermelon Salad with Feta and Basil

 - 1 Tablespoon coconut sugar

-- To make the balsamic reduction, add balsamic vinegar and coconut sugar to a small saucepan over medium heat.
+- Make the balsamic reduction: Add balsamic vinegar and coconut sugar to a small saucepan over medium heat.
 Bring to a slight boil and reduce by half, about 6-8 minutes; set aside and let cool.

-- If you don’t have time to prep the balsamic reduction, Trader Joe’s sells a bottled balsamic glaze or you can simply skip it.
+- Balsamic reduction – If you don’t have time to prep the balsamic reduction, most grocery stores sell a bottled balsamic glaze or you can simply skip it.
 The salad will still taste delicious without the reduction.
 Cutting the balsamic reduction will also reduce the sugar content of the dish!